turingschool-examples/backend_mod_1_prework/day_6/questions.md

 1. In your own words, what is a Class?
 A class is a blueprint or template.
 It is the structure that has shared attributes between all of its instances.
 It is a category.

 1. What is an attribute of a Class?
 An attribute of a class is shared by all instances.
 An attribute is a basic characteristic.
-Attributes should be simple and should not be created if the value can be obtained from a method/other attributes (Example: Box attributes are L, W, H, NOT Volume is a method).
+Attributes should be simple and should not be created if the value can be obtained from a method/other attributes (Example: Box attributes are L, W, H, NOT Volume.
+Volume can be a method that uses the L, W, H attributes).

 1. What is behavior of a Class?
 The behavior of a class is an action that an instance can take in accordance with the class attributes.